-- Fundraising activities are not confined to regular school hours but are considered an extension of the school program.
-When fundraising activities are in the name of the school, all funds raised become school funds, belonging to the school-sponsored group responsible for raising the money. - 2.
+Fundraising activities are not confined to regular school hours but are considered an extension of the school program.
+When fundraising activities are in the name of the school, all funds

+- raised become school funds, belonging to the school-sponsored group responsible for raising the money. - 2.
 To request permission to conduct a fundraising activity, the club sponsor should complete a Fundraising Application.
-All requests submitted will be screened by the Superintendent. - 3.
+The Superintendent will screen all requests submitted. - 3.
 At the elementary level, door-to-door fundraising by students in activities sponsored by the school or by a school related organization is prohibited. - 4.
-The club sponsor or activity chairman is responsible for keeping accurate records for all fundraising activities.
+The club sponsor or activity chairperson is responsible for keeping accurate records for all fundraising activities. - 5.
+Fundraisers where donations are requested (ex.
+GoFundMe pages) are not allowable.
+Students/Staff should offer an item or service in return for funds.